APRTSM/aprtsm.github.io/_projects/(2) Mining software repositories towards understanding code change properties to guide program repair.md

 ---
 name: Mining software repositories towards understanding code change properties to guide program repair
-tools: [fix patterns, patches, program repair, debugging, empirical software engineering]
+tags: [fix patterns, patches, program repair, debugging, empirical software engineering]
 description:  Building an automated program repair-adapted representation of code that will be leveraged to associate the change intention to various artifacts such as bug reports, test cases.

 ---